Making responsible food choices

 Although you may first think of the ocean when you think of commercial fishing, it is also a big part of life in the Great Lakes.
 This means that sustainability is also key aspect of fishing in the Great Lakes region.

-Sustainable fishing in the Great Lakes means supporting fish that are part of a huge, lake?watershed ecosystem in which issues such as invasive species or environmental pollution can negatively affect fish populations.
+Sustainable fishing in the Great Lakes means supporting fish that are part of a huge lake ecosystem in which issues such as invasive species or environmental pollution can negatively affect fish populations.

 Great Lakes fisheries are overseen by provincial, state, and tribal agencies, as well as Canadian and U.S. federal governments.